max-efort/slimpy/README.md

 That's it!
 As mentioned earlier, searching and identifying strings that may have unexpected characters.
-For more information, see the doc.
+For more information, see some documentation inside doc.